HackYourFuture/Assignments/test-runner/README.md

 These files are mutually exclusive; after running a test any previous report file for that test is erased before a new one is created.
 However, if a student runs a test against a still untouched exercise the default `.todo.txt` file remains in place.

 The report files are tracked by Git and are expected to be included in the pull requests submitted by students.
 Students are expected to run the relevant tests prior to submitting their PR for the current week.
 Running a test gives them early feedback on the correctness of the expected results and on conformance to the mandated coding style (as per ESLint).
 This provides them an early opportunity for corrective action.
-Once submitted as part of a PR, the report files give pull request reviewers some key indicators into the correctness of the homework while doing a more elaborate visual inspection of the actual code.
+Once submitted as part of a PR, the report files give pull request reviewers some key indicators into the correctness of the assignments while doing a more elaborate visual inspection of the actual code.

 ### Test log file